binaryarchivist/tmps-labs/README.md

-# Topic: *SOLID Principles*
+# Topic: *Creational Design Patterns*
 ## Author: *Nastas Corneliu*
 ------
 ## Objectives:
 &ensp; &ensp; __1.
-Study and understand the SOLID Principles.__
+Study and understand the Creational Design Patterns.__

 &ensp; &ensp; __2.
 Choose a domain, define its main classes/models/entities and choose the appropriate instantiation mechanisms.__

-&ensp; &ensp;__3.
-Create a sample project that respects SOLID Principles.__
+&ensp; &ensp; __3.
+Use some creational design patterns for object instantiation in a sample project.__

-## Theory:
+## Some Theory:
-&ensp; &ensp; SOLID is a set of five object-oriented design principles intended to make software designs more maintainable, flexible, and easy to understand.
-The acronym stands for Single Responsibility Principle, Open-Closed Principle, Liskov Substitution Principle, Interface Segregation Principle, and Dependency Inversion Principle.
-Each principle addresses a specific aspect of software design, such as the organization of responsibilities, the handling of dependencies, and the design of interfaces.
-By following these principles, software developers can create more modular, testable, and reusable code that is easier to modify and extend over time.
-These principles are widely accepted and adopted in the software development community and can be applied to any object-oriented programming language.
+&ensp; &ensp; Creational design patterns are a category of design patterns that focus on the process of object creation.
+They provide a way to create objects in a flexible and controlled manner, while decoupling the client code from the specifics of object creation.
+Creational design patterns address common problems encountered in object creation, such as how to create objects with different initialization parameters, how to create objects based on certain conditions, or how to ensure that only a single instance of an object is created.
+There are several creational design patterns that have their own strengths and weaknesses.
+Each of it is best suited for solving specific problems related to object creation.
+By using creational design patterns, developers can improve the flexibility, maintainability, and scalability of their code.

+&ensp; &ensp; Some examples of this kind of design patterns are:

+* Singleton
+* Builder
+* Prototype
+* Factory Method

 ## Main tasks:
 &ensp; &ensp; __1.
 Choose an OO programming language and a suitable IDE or Editor (No frameworks/libs/engines allowed).__